RobertKee/mergeMp3/README.md

 merge-mp3

-all arguments are optional
+optional argument
---single-file boolean, default true this merges the files in the directory the script is run in. if false, it will create files of each disc (assuming per-disc subdirectories) or nothing (no files outside pwd)

---file-extension, default "mp3"
-sets the type of file to be merged, only supports audio file extensions supported by ffmpeg
+--disc-files
+will create single files of each disc or directory instead of a single file for the whole folder